d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 d2l.plot(x, np.array([phi(y) for y in x.tolist()]), 'x', 'c.d.f.')
 ```

 Keen-eyed readers will recognize some of these terms.
-Indeed, we encountered this integral we encountered in :numref:`sec_integral_calculus`.
+Indeed, we encountered this integral in :numref:`sec_integral_calculus`.
 Indeed we need exactly that computation to see that this $p_X(x)$ has total area one and is thus a valid density.

 Our choice of working with coin flips made computations shorter, but nothing about that choice was fundamental.
 Indeed, if we take any collection of independent identically distributed random variables $X_i$, and form